santimontiel/lira-nuscenes/README.md

 # LiRa-NuScenes
-An Object Detection and Multi-Object Tracking pipeline using traditional Machine Learning techniques for Autonomous Driving applications.
+An Object Detection and Multi-Object Tracking pipeline using LiDAR, RADAR and traditional Machine Learning techniques for Autonomous Driving applications.